 My private practice, Compassionate Solutions, has the advantage of being located in a single-dwelling home (turned into an office).
 We’ve designed it to be much more comfortable than the typical school environment.

 This comfortable setting is necessary for some students to be able to interact fully and reduce anxiety.

 In addition to the benefit of offering a more inviting environment, doing an assessment through a private practice does not cut into class time.
 We work around your schedule, outside of class, to make sure that students do not fall further behind.

 After the Educational Assessment

-3.Results do not automatically go on your student’s academic record.
+You then have the option of taking the results of the assessment to your child’s school to appeal for special educational services.Results do not automatically go on your student’s school records.
 You can choose to have them added.

 Schedule an Assessment Today

 Don’t wait to have your child assessed.
 By choosing to do a private educational evaluation, you’ll gain more insight into your child’s needs, abilities, and struggles and have a plan to get your child back on track.